pytroll/pyresample/docs/source/swath.rst

     and latitude coordinates to improve performance.
 Longitude arrays are expected to be between -180 and 180 degrees, latitude -90 to 90 degrees.
     This also applies to all geometry definitions that are provided longitude and latitude arrays on initialization.
+Use
+    `pyresample.utils.check_and_wrap` to preprocess your arrays.

 pyresample.image
 ----------------